-Fused Glass Abstract ‘It’s Melting’ by Rebecca Mansbridge
+Fused Glass Abstract ‘Ripples of Colour’ by Rebecca Mansbridge

-Add a warm glow to your decor when you choose this delightful fused glass abstract by Rebecca Mansbridge.
-Created from strips of glass in soothing ember colours, these two angled waves capture and reflect light in different ways depending on how you view it.
+Add a warm glow to your decor by choosing this stunning fused glass abstract ‘Ripples of Colour’ by Rebecca Mansbridge.
+This beautiful wave, made of strips of glass in rainbow colours, catch and reflect light in different ways, depending on how you see it.

 Fused Glass Abstract Artist

 Rebecca J Mansbridge is a talented and passionate British fused glass artist.
 Her creativity has taken many forms over the past 30 years, encompassing textile media, glass painting, photography and desktop publishing.
 In 2004, she joined a local workshop group which taught the skills for copper foil work and fusing glass.
 Rebecca has been exploring the beauty of this material ever since.
 She simply loves the colours of glass and the way light transforms it.